josephalfred7/Teamify/README.md

 ![Burndown chart](admin/Burndown_9-Jul.png)

 We forecasted 8 points for the sprint.
 Our chart has several lines.
 First, the orange line indicates our actual progress.
 We compared that with two other lines.
 The dashed line shows what progress would have to be made if we completed the same number of points each day.
 On the other hand, the blue shows our expected progress from the plan our team made during Sprint Planning.
-The burndown chart shows that we were able to complete stories at ahigher rate than planned, which left us with a needed additional day to implement a Continuous Integration and Continuous Delivery framework within our repository.
+The burndown chart shows that we were able to complete stories at a higher rate than planned, which left us with a needed additional day to implement a Continuous Integration and Continuous Delivery framework within our repository.

 **Daily Scrums:**

 We've had daily Scrums after class each day of the sprint, which started July 6.
 Logs of each Scrum have been recorded in separate files titled ``DailyScrum_<date>`` in the [admin folder](https://github.com/josephalfred7/Teamify/tree/master/admin) of our project repository.

-Each of these files is formatted to include three lists with the headings
+Each of these files is formatted to include three lists with the headings:

 * What we did in the past 24 hours?
 * What are we going to do in the next 24 hours?